 Zen Master Hogen-san the founder of Open Way Zen began his spriritual journey as a teenager, roaming the Japanese countryside from monastery to hermitage in search of the ultimate truth.
 Carrying few possessions, he visited a wide range of noted teachers, in both the Rinzai and Soto traditions.
 After many years of inquiry, he met an enigmatic monk, who, in response to a sincere question about the meaning of life, shouted "this is it!".
 That monk eventually became Harada Tangen Roshi, the widely respected Abbot of Bukokuji Monastery, and Hogen-san's lifelong teacher.
 Hogen San has also written about his life koan.

 Peter (Genjo) Bruza started zen practice in the late eighties with the Kanzeon Sangha (The Netherlands).
-His first teacher was Genno Roshi, who greatly helped him on The Way.
-After moving back to Australia he briefly studied within the Korean Kwan Um school of zen and and then met is master, Hogen Yamahata at a sesshin near Byron Bay in 1995.
-Since then he has been studying under Hogen san's guidance and became a Dharma heir in January 2008.
+His first teacher was Genno Roshi /(Kanzeon Sangha), who greatly helped him on The Way.
+After moving back to Australia he briefly studied within the Korean Kwan Um school of zen and then met is master, Hogen Yamahata at a sesshin near Byron Bay in 1995.
+Since then he has been studying under Hogen san's guidance and became a Dharma successor in August 2008.

 Peter developed a serious interest in zen during his mid teens but it wasn't until the early 1990s that he began regular practice.
 His first formal teacher was John Tarrant, through retreats with the Sydney Zen Centre.
 On moving to Queensland in 1996 he became, and continues to be, a student of Zen Master Hogen Yamahata.
 The late Chan Master Sheng Yen has also influenced his practice.